Frequently Asked Questions

 Yes.
 In situations where presenting “live” is not possible (e.g., pandemic; instructor illness), we may provide portions or the entirety of a course virtually.
 We will only offer courses remotely when these situations arise.

 Is it true that all course materials are electronic?

 Yes; before the course, you will be given a log in address and password where you can obtain all of the course materials in pdf format.
-Use of this format offers several advantages over printed course booklets: (a) the electronic format that we use allows you to download and print the course materials so that they are in a printed format, if you wish.
-However, you can also keep the files electronically, and view course materials on a smartphone, tablet, or computer from virtually anywhere and without a bulky booklet.
-You can also enlarge or shrink your view of the materials, as well as searching the documents for particular terms or concepts.
-These capabilities are simply not possible when traditional paper formats are used with bulky books. (b) using electronic materials also saves money that would otherwise be spent on the costs of printing and shipping the books to each course site.
-This is how we are able to remain competitive with the costs of other courses (about $200/course), yet include 4 different, senior level speakers and a wealth of materials; (c) this practice saves paper; ((d) The electronic portal that we use also lets us provide attendees with extra materials such as movies, mp3 audio files, and other materials that will enhance understanding of the course.
-We ccan upload these materials – or other materials that attendees request – during the course with a few keystrokes.
+Use of this format offers several advantages over printed course booklets: (a) the electronic format that we use allows you to download and print the course materials, if you wish.
+However, you can also keep the files electronically, and view course materials on a smartphone, tablet, or computer from virtually anywhere and without a bulky booklet. (b) You can enlarge or shrink your view of the materials, as well as searching the documents for particular terms or concepts.
+These capabilities are simply not possible when traditional paper formats are used with bulky books. (c) using electronic materials also saves money that would otherwise be spent on the costs of printing and shipping the books to each course site.
+This is how we are able to remain competitive with the costs of other courses (about $200/course), yet include 4 different, senior level speakers and a wealth of materials; (c) this practice saves paper; (d) The electronic portal that we use also lets us provide attendees with extra materials such as movies, mp3 audio files, and other materials that will enhance understanding of the course.
+We can upload these materials – or other materials that attendees request – during the course with a few keystrokes.

 If I take the exam, is there a separate certification fee?

 Yes.
 Much like the fee that you pay for your therapy licensure and license renewal, there is a fee for obtaining the certification and for when you renew (every 2 years).

 How do I become Certified Stroke Rehabilitation Specialist?